| Date | R | Home vs Away | - |

 KF Prishtina e Re

-The Football Superleague of Kosovo (Albanian: Superliga e Futbollit të Kosovës), also known as the ALBI MALL Superleague of Kosovo (Albanian: ALBI MALL Superliga e Kosovës) for sponsorship reasons with Albi Mall, is the top level of the Kosovar football league system.
-The Superleague is organized by the Football Federation of Kosovo and the division currently has a 10-team format.
-The clubs play each other four times during the season for a 36-match schedule.
-At the end of the season, the bottom two teams in the division are relegated to the second tier, First Football League of Kosovo.
+The Football Superleague of Kosovo (Albanian: Superliga e Futbollit të Kosovës), officially known as the ALBI MALL Superleague of Kosovo (Albanian: ALBI MALL Superliga e Kosovës) for sponsorship reasons, is the top division of the men's football league system in Kosovo.
+It is organised by the Football Federation of Kosovo (FFK) and, as of the 2024–25 season, is contested by ten clubs playing a 36-match schedule in which each club meets every other side four times.
+The two lowest-placed teams are relegated to the Kosovo First League, with two clubs promoted in their place.